Truncated Variational Expectation Maximization: Discussion

 \paragraph{Outlook and Conclusion.} The theoretical framework of free energy optimization \citep[e.g][]{SaulEtAl1996,NealHinton1998,JordanEtAl1999} has been and is of exceptional significance for the development of Machine Learning algorithms.
-In this work we extend the framework to include variational distributions with `hard' zeros and latent states as variational parameters.
+In this work we extend the framework to include variational distributions with `hard' zeros but potentially many non-zero probabilities.
+The distinugishing feature of the approach is that the sets of states with non-zero probabilities are treated as variational parameters.
 The theoretical results derived from these initial assumptions provided us with concise and easily applicable variational EM algorithms as well as concise and tractable forms of free energies.
-The derived results, consequently, (A)~allow for developing novel algorithms, and (B)~allow for embedding recent approaches as well as very established approaches into the framework of free energy optimization.
+The derived results, consequently, (A)~allow for developing novel algorithms, and (B)~allow for generalizations of the very established `hard EM' approaches.
 Examples for the development of novel algorithms are combinations of variational EM with sampling or preselection methods (Sec.\,\ref{SecSampling}), or novel algorithms for mixture models (Sec.\,\ref{SecMixtureModels}).
-Approaches that the here derived results embed into a variational free energy framework are relatively recent algorithms based pm constrained likelihood optimizations by \citet[][]{HughesSudderth2016}, and earlier truncated approximations \citep[][]{LuckeSahani2008,LuckeEggert2010,HennigesEtAl2010,DaiLucke2014,SheikhEtAl2014}.
-Furthermore, the very popular `hard EM' approaches can cleanly be embedded into the general free energy framework (Sec.\,\ref{SecHardEM}).
-This embedding deepens the insights into the functioning and capabilities of `hard EM', and it allows for its generalizations (Prop.\,8, Corollary~2).
+Approaches that the here derived results embed into a variational free energy framework are relatively recent algorithms based constrained likelihood optimizations by \citet[][]{HughesSudderth2016}, and earlier truncated approximations \citep[][]{LuckeSahani2008,LuckeEggert2010,HennigesEtAl2010,DaiLucke2014,SheikhEtAl2014}.
+Furthermore, `hard EM' including partial hard E-steps is obtained as a special case of TV-EM.
 Still, Secs.\,\ref{SecSampling}, \ref{SecMixtureModels} and \ref{SecHardEM} are example applications of the main theoretical results.
-Further applications may include future derivations of algorithms other than Alg.\,1 and 2, or the embedding of further approaches into the free energy framework.
-The relation between k-means and Gaussian mixtures as studied by \citet[][]{LuckeForster2017} may serve as an example for such an application.
-Future examples may include generalizations of Viterbi training for HMMs \citep[][]{JuangRabiner1990,CohenSmith2010,AllahverdyanGalstyan2011} or applications to train deep networks \citep[][]{PoonDomingos2011,OordEtAl2014,PatelEtAl2016}.
+Further applications may include future derivations of algorithms other than Alg.\,1 and 2.
+Examples for future applications of the here derived results may include generalizations of Viterbi training for HMMs \citep[][]{JuangRabiner1990,JordanEtAl1997,CohenSmith2010,AllahverdyanGalstyan2011} or applications to train deep networks \citep[][]{PoonDomingos2011,OordEtAl2014,PatelEtAl2016}.